inlineapps/docs/integrations/POS_en.md

 # POS Integration Guide

-Currently inline can integrate with POS partners to the following scenarios:
+Currently inline can integrate with POS partners for the following scenarios:

 1. inline tabling → POS
 2. POS tabling → inline
 3. inline ↔ POS changing table
 4. POS clean table and check out → inline

 # inline informs POS

-inline uses webhook POST to inform POS regarding to tabling, changing table, cleaning table.
+inline uses webhook POST to inform POS about tabling, changing table, cleaning table.
 And POS can receive the events through webhook endpoint.

-The events that have been sent through webhook, can be forwarded to different POS clients in different stores, based on companyId & branchId.
+The events sent through webhook can be forwarded to different POS clients in different stores, based on companyId & branchId.

 POS can do the following things, after receiving the events:

 1. Show patron details and `tables` on POS UI.
 2. Update the patron status based on `state`.

 ## Structure

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_739C3A445CE0DA65F2D9AF143A27AF7AABDD022DC5721FD2F5AF5C7EA74EE832_1521099875361_file.jpeg)

 - [Webhook Spec](./webhook.md)

 # POS -> inline

-When restaurant staff is operating on POS, the following infor can be synced with inline through APIs.
+When restaurant staff is operating on POS, the following info can be synced with inline through APIs.

 ## Tabling